 Office hours: by appointment

 anthropology of childhood, 'third culture kids', lifestyle migration, transnational communities, countercultures, gender and travel, temporary migration, ethnographic research methods

 Mari is a social anthropologist, currently working as a senior lecturer in the Faculty of Social Sciences in the University of Tampere, Finland.
 She is also working as a researcher in the project "Governance and Grieving: Disappearing Migrants and Emergent Politics" in the University of Tampere.
-Mari's PhD dissertation is an ethnographic research dealing with Westerners in Varanasi, India.
+Mari's PhD dissertation is an ethnographic research on Westerners in Varanasi, India.
 (More Vibes in India.
 Westerners in Search of a Better Life in Varanasi, 2009)

 In 2011-2013, Mari conducted a three-year-long post-doctoral research titled “Mobile Childhood.
 Children of Lifestyle Migrants in Goa, India”. (click here for a short presentation on the study) The research investigated the social and cultural environment in which the Western children in Goa grow and it asked how the children experience their transnationally mobile lifestyle and how they define their identities and belonging.
 The study was funded by the Academy of Finland.
 During the project, Mari was a visiting scholar in the Department of Sociology in the University of Goa, India and a visiting research fellow in the Sussex Centre for Migration Research in the University of Sussex, UK. (for a short visual introduction to the project, click here)

 Mari is a board member of the Finnish Anthropological Society, vice-chair of the IUAES Commission on the Anthropology of Tourism, host of the Lifestyle Migration hub and co-host of the network of India researchers of Finland.
 In addition, Mari is a docent (adjunct professor) of social and cultural anthropology in the University of Helsinki.